Learning materials at Serbo-Croatian learning land

 Are there differences between Croatian, Serbian, and Bosnian?

 However, there are some differences that you can see in more detail in this blog article.
 Here we’ll mention just the main ones: in Croatia, it’s used Latin script, while in Serbia, there are both Cyrillic and Latin in use.
-There are some differences in vocabulary: some words are completely different, while most of them are different only for ije/je (Croatia’s language and Bosnia’s language) and e (Serbia country language).
+There are some differences in vocabulary: some words are completely different, while most of them are different only for ije/je (Croatia’s language and Bosnia’s language) and e (Serbian language).

 Is BCMS one language?